 We are proud to have a diverse group of highly trained movement specialists!

 Amy founded Studio B Pilates in 2004 after relocating to Wisconsin from New York City where in addition to pursuing professional dance she trained in somatic movement and became certified in the Pilates method.
-As the first Pilates studio in Stevens Point, Studio B was created as a space for quality movement education with the vision of helping to improve lives by providing a foundation for active lifestyles.
+Studio B was created as a space for quality movement education with the vision of helping to improve lives by providing a foundation for active lifestyles.
 Her work is dedicated to addressing sound body mechanics and neuromuscular patterning for optimal function and performance.

-At 14 she was diagnosed with severe scolisos and spent the rest of her high school years wearing a back brace, resulting in a deep desire to understand functional alignment and movement re-education.
+At 14 she was diagnosed with severe scolisos and spent the rest of her high school years wearing a back brace.
 This experience led to a lifelong passion for helping others improve spinal alignment and move free of pain.
 From 2006 - 2009 Studio B Pilates was located in the Scoliosis Rehab clinic.
 During this time Amy developed a meaningful collaboration with physical therapists Beth Janssen and Patti Orthwein, together they created and taught a series of workshops for physical therapists and Pilates teachers.
 Amy credits Beth and Patti for helping her develop a strong understanding of and ability to work with scoliosis through movement training.